The Handmaid's Tale (TV series)

-The Handmaid's Tale is an American dystopian television series created by Bruce Miller, based on the 1985 novel of the same name by Canadian author Margaret Atwood.
-The series was ordered by the streaming service Hulu as a straight-to-series order of 10 episodes, for which production began in late 2016.
+The Handmaid's Tale is an American dystopian television series created by Bruce Miller, based on the 1985 novel The Handmaid's Tale by Canadian author Margaret Atwood.
+The series was ordered by the streaming service Hulu as a straight-to-series order of ten episodes, for which production began in late 2016.
 The plot features a dystopia following a Second American Civil War wherein a theonomic, totalitarian society subjects fertile women, called "Handmaids", to child-bearing slavery.

-The first three episodes of the series premiered on April 26, 2017; the subsequent seven episodes were released every Wednesday.
-In July 2019, the series was renewed for a fourth season, which premiered on April 27, 2021.
-In September 2019, it was announced that Hulu and MGM were developing a sequel series, to be based on Atwood's 2019 novel The Testaments.
-In December 2020, ahead of the fourth season premiere, the series was renewed for a fifth season, which premiered on September 14, 2022.
-In September 2022, ahead of the fifth season premiere, the series was renewed for a sixth and final season.

-The Handmaid's Tales first season won eight Primetime Emmy Awards from 13 nominations, including Outstanding Drama Series.
-It is the first show produced by Hulu to win a major award as well as the first series on a streaming service to win an Emmy for Outstanding Series.
+The series premiered on April 26, 2017, and was renewed for five additional seasons, with the sixth and final season premiering on April 8, 2025.
+Its first season won eight Primetime Emmy Awards from 13 nominations, including Outstanding Drama Series.
+It was the first show produced by Hulu to win a major award and the first series on a streaming service to win an Emmy for Outstanding Series.
 It also won the Golden Globe Award for Best Television Series – Drama.
-Elisabeth Moss was also awarded the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and the Golden Globe for Best Actress in a Television Drama Series.
+Elisabeth Moss was awarded the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and the Golden Globe for Best Actress in a Television Drama Series.

+In September 2019, Hulu and MGM announced they were developing a sequel series based on Atwood's 2019 novel, The Testaments.